robbert-harms/MDT/docs/_dynamic_modules/compartment_models.rst

 Defining parameters
 ===================
-The elements of the parameter list can either be string referencing one of the parameters defined in the dynamically loadable parameters (like shown in the example above), or it can be a direct instance of a parameter.
+The elements of the parameter list can either be string referencing one of the parameters in the library (like shown in the example above), or it can be a direct instance of a parameter.
 For example, this is also a valid parameter list::

     class special_param(FreeParameterTemplate):